Mimivirus

 Mimivirus is a genus of giant viruses, in the family Mimiviridae.
 It is believed that Amoeba serve as their natural hosts.
 It also refers to a group of phylogenetically related large viruses.

-In colloquial speech, APMV is more commonly referred to as just "mimivirus".
+In colloquial speech, Acanthamoeba polyphaga mimivirus (APMV) is more commonly referred to as just "mimivirus".
 Mimivirus, short for "mimicking microbe", is so called to reflect its large size and apparent Gram-staining properties.

 Mimivirus has a large and complex genome compared with most other viruses.
 Until 2013, when a larger virus Pandoravirus was described, it had the largest capsid diameter of all known viruses.

 History

 APMV was discovered accidentally in 1992 within the amoeba Acanthamoeba polyphaga, after which it is named, during research into legionellosis by researchers from Marseille and Leeds.
 The virus was observed in a Gram stain and mistakenly thought to be a Gram-positive bacterium.
 As a consequence it was named Bradfordcoccus, after Bradford, England, where the amoeba had originated.
 In 2003, researchers at the Université de la Méditerranée in Marseille, France, published a paper in Science identifying the micro-organism as a virus.
 It was given the name "mimivirus" (for "mimicking microbe") as it resembles a bacterium on Gram staining.

 The same team that discovered the mimivirus later discovered a slightly larger virus, dubbed the mamavirus, and the Sputnik virophage that infects it.